Citroen e-C4 Review 2023 | Top Gear

 What is it?

 Predictably the ‘e’ in e-C4 stands for electric.
-This car sits on the same platform and uses the same drivetrain as the Peugeot e-208 and e-2008, Vauxhall Corsa-e and Mokka-e and DS3 Crossback e-Tense.
+It sits on the same platform and uses the same drivetrain as the Peugeot e-208 and e-2008, Vauxhall Corsa Electric and Mokka Electric, and DS3 e-Tense

 Advertisement - Page continues below

-Claimed range is up to 217 miles.
-Drive smoothly and thoughtfully in Normal mode and you’ll get upwards of 4 miles per kWh, which is very good.
-But nonetheless don’t expect to travel further than 200 miles in the e-C4 without switching the air-con off and driving everywhere at 10 per cent under the posted speed limit.
+We’ve only tested the former to date, but drive smoothly and thoughtfully in Normal mode and you’ll get upwards of 4mi/kWh, which is very good.
+Nonetheless don’t expect to travel further than 200 miles in this version without switching the aircon off and driving everywhere at 10 per cent under the posted speed limit.
 We managed 170 miles or so between charges in mixed conditions.
 You’ll get less in winter, and more if you mostly drive in town.
+More on the Driving tab.

 A 0 to 80 per cent charge takes half an hour (if you can find a 100kW rapid charger).
 A full charge takes around seven and a half hours on a domestic 7kW wallbox.